monicahq/monica/docs/installation/ssl.md

 If you have Monica installed locally, and have HTTPS set up on your Apache server, the only configuration required for Monica to support HTTPS is to set your `APP_URL` to start with `https://`.
-This configuration paramter is used to generate external links to your application for emails and such.
+This configuration parameter is used to generate external links to your application for emails and such.

 ## With a proxy